fgsoap/fastapi-sse-mcp/README.md

 This project showcases how to use Server-Sent Events (SSE) and simple HTTP streaming as transport layers for MCP in a FastAPI application.
 It provides a simple echo service that can:

 - Handle FastAPI HTTP requests
-- Implement MCP tools, resources and prompts using the MCP python-sdk
+- Implement MCP tools, resources and prompts using the MCP Python SDK

 ## Requirements